 Mary Brodhead is an Ottawa-based leadership and learning specialist.
 She worked as the Executive Director of Learning at the Canadian Food Inspection Agency (a science-based regulator) for over 10 years, helped create their Leadership Development programs and coached and mentored emerging leaders, usually with diverse backgrounds.
 She also worked with the Royal Commission on Aboriginal Peoples doing research and developing recommendations as part of the Education team.
 She has developed aboriginal leaders within communities throughout Canada, including Saluit, and Ougoubougamou in Quebec and Alert Bay in BC.
 Her Doctorate is in Adult Education and Counselling, she is a Certified, Training and Development Practitioner (CTDP) and a Certified Professional Co-Active Coach (CPCC).
 Mary was the Chair of the Board and remains a Director of the (National) Institute for Performance and Learning in Canada.

-Mary Brodhead has more than 25 years’ experience in learning, career development, coaching / mentoring, management development, human resources management.
+Mary Brodhead has almost 30 years’ experience in learning, career development, coaching / mentoring, management development, human resources management.
 She has proven ability to create and lead a diverse, results-oriented, high performing team, as well as an effective and creative use of partnerships and networks.
 She is adept at handling sensitive issues with diplomacy, discretion and tact and has superior interpersonal and communication skills, transcending cultural differences, as well as strong financial management skills.
 Her knowledge and experience in LMS, ROI, and evaluation of learning and expertise in change management is also an asset to the firm.

 Mary has won several awards, such as the Michelle C. Comeau Human Resources Leadership Award in 2000; the PSC Excellence Award in 2001; the CFIA President’s National Award in 2005, and the most recent, the Queen’s Diamond Jubilee medal in 2013.